Chogha Zanbil: History

 Chogha Zanbil is typically translated as 'basket mound.'
 It was built about 1250 BC by the king Untash-Napirisha, mainly to honor the great god Inshushinak.
 Its original name was Dur Untash, which means 'town of Untash', but it is unlikely that many people, besides priests and servants, ever lived there.
 The complex is protected by three concentric walls which define the main areas of the town.
 It is known from inscriptions that the outer wall had seven gates, of which only two have been found.
 The middle wall had four gates and between the outer and middle walls was a shared temple dedicated to the chief Elamite god Napirisha and to Inshushinak.
-Most of the innermost 2.5 hectare area is wholly taken up with a great ziggurat dedicated to the main god, which was built over an earlier square temple with storage rooms also built by Untash-Napirisha.
+Most of the innermost 2.5 ha area is wholly taken up with a great ziggurat dedicated to the main god, which was built over an earlier square temple with storage rooms also built by Untash-Napirisha.

 The middle area holds eleven temples for other gods.
 These included Nabu, Adad, Shala, Inanna, Ninegal, Humban, Shimut, Pinikir, Manzat, and Nuska.
 There are also sanctuaries northeast of the ziggurat for the Elamite deities Isniqarab (Ishmekarab) and Kiririsha.
 A brick inscription mentioned a golden statue dedicated to the god Nahhunte.
 Brick inscriptions referring to twenty-two temples have been found but only about half of those have been located.
 In the outer area are royal palaces, a funerary palace containing five subterranean royal tombs.